PruvoNet/loopback-getting-started/README.md

 ================

 Now that we have the user and note models, we need to define the relations between them:
- - a user had many notes
+ - a user has many notes
  - a note belongs to one user

 ```sh